html{display:none} SEL Security Support | Schweitzer Engineering Laboratories

 Security updates are disclosed to customers in three ways:

-• Through an addition to the Latest Software Versions page on the SEL website for software products.
+• For software products—through an addition to the Latest Software Versions page on the SEL website

 All changes that address security vulnerabilities are marked with a [Cybersecurity] tag.
 Other improvements to cybersecurity functionality are marked with a [Cybersecurity Enhancement] tag.